nethesis/nethserver-ibays/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

 group owner.

 Read
-    Allow or deny read access to the user or group is selected.
+    Allow or deny read access to the user or group selected.

 Write
-    Allow or deny the access in writing to the user or group is selected.
+    Allow or deny the access in writing to the user or group selected.